 8.1 Experience in handling the activities during the last three years.

 (Name of the corporate body, particulars of issues handled, size of issues, etc.) for:

 (b) Share Transfer Agents

 8.2 Experience in other financial services (period, area, and commencement of activity).

-After all the documentation, the SEBI grants the registration in FORM B along with the fees payment as prescribed.
+After all the documentation, the SEBI grants the registration in FORM B along with the payment of the fee as prescribed.

 SECURITIES AND EXCHANGE BOARD OF INDIA

 (REGISTRAR TO AN ISSUE AND SHARE TRANSFER AGENT)